CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw2.md

 Then, use the following [link](https://console.cloud.google.com/dataproc), and click on `Enable API` to enable Google Cloud Dataproc. __Note__: you could pin Dataproc on your navigation menu for quick access.

-Click on `Create cluster` to create your first Dataproc Cluster.
+Click on `Create cluster` to create your first Dataproc Cluster (Note: create the cluster on Compute Engine when prompted).
 Notice there are three Cluster modes you could choose from: Single Node, Standard, and High Availability.
 We will start with a Single Node cluster.